 FACTS AND SAFETY TIPS

-Trains have the right of way 100% of the time- over ambulances, fire engines, cars, the police and pedestrians.
+- Trains have the right of way 100% of the time over emergency vehicles, cars, law enforcement, and pedestrians.

-- An approaching train will also be closer and moving faster than you think.
+- Today’s trains are quieter than ever, producing no telltale “clackety-clack.”Any approaching train is always closer and moving faster than you think.

 - Remember to cross train tracks ONLY at designated pedestrian or roadway crossings and obey all posted warning signs and signals.

 - Stay alert around railroad tracks.
 Refrain from texting, headphones or other distractions that would prevent you from hearing an approaching train.

 - If your vehicle gets hung up on the tracks – get out immediately.
 Each crossbar has a blue and white sign with an emergency number to call.
 Give the number on the sign so your location can be tracked, and help can be dispatched.

 - It takes the average freight train traveling 45 mph more than a mile—the length of 18 football fields—to stop.
 Trains cannot stop, (nor swerve) quickly enough to avoid a collision.